-- Yes: The provider or partner notifies all customers and/or beneficiaries within 30 days of making a decision about the claim. - Partially: Customers receive notifications of the decisions about their claims, but only after 30 days have passed since the provider (or its partner) made a decision.
-Or, the provider does notify all customers about claim decisions, but some customers do receive this information within 30 days of the decision. - No: The provider does not meet any of the conditions for a score of 'yes.' - N/A: The provider does not offer insurance, either directly or via a partner.
+- Yes: The provider or partner notifies all customers and/or beneficiaries within 30 days of making a decision about the claim. - Partially: The provider meets some but not all of the conditions for a score of 'yes.'
+For example, only some customers receive notifications of the decisions about their claims.
+Or, the provider (or its partner) does notify all customers about claim decisions, but some customers do receive this information more than 30 days after the decision was made. - No: The provider does not meet any of the conditions for a score of 'yes.' - N/A: The provider does not offer insurance, either directly or via a partner.